naveenrs123/MapBuilderDSL/MILESTONES.md

 ## Status of Final User Study
 The final user study will take place via Zoom on October 16.
 With the help of two participants, the project team hopes to ensure that the specified functionalities of the DSL have been satisfied, and to acquire feedback that will be taken into consideration before the final submission of the project.
+Notes from the user study will be documented in the following Google Docs: https://docs.google.com/document/d/1o7PjKRNzYbNWMF9wXDnhdlJVTqqWI2muS-budyjnWQs/edit?usp=sharing.
+The notes will be updated and finalized once the user study has been completed.

 ## Future Plans
 For the remaining days before the final submission, the project team will continue to work on the completion of the remaining tasks, as well as a video that explains and demonstrates the DSL.
 Through consistent communication and strong teamwork, the project team plans to achieve the project goals that have been previously set with optimal quality.